High School & College

 -

-Phone-Based Childhood
+Phone-Based Childhood (Unit 3: Lesson 7)

 For generations before us, children primarily grew up in a play-based childhood.
 They spent most of their free time outdoors with friends, exploring neighborhoods, creating games, and learning through unstructured play.